lsst-sqre/sqr-046/index.rst

 Compared to the current identity.lsst.org system, this is missing:

 - Support for federated identity, authentication from one's home institution, and linking multiple identities.
+- User support for authentication and user metadata problems, which currently can be provided by NCSA.